Geography

 • To be able to recall information from modules 1-3.

-• To be able to affectively recall information about natural hazards (including distribution and causes of).
+• To be able to effectively recall information about natural hazards (including distribution and causes of).

 • To be able to use map skills to analyse and describe the distribution of natural hazards.